Gilles Senn

-Gilles Senn (born 1 March 1996) is a Swiss professional ice hockey goaltender for HC Davos of the National League (NL).
+Gilles Senn (born 1 March 1996) is a Swiss professional ice hockey goaltender for HC Ambrì-Piotta of the National League (NL).
 Senn was selected by the New Jersey Devils in the 2017 NHL Entry Draft, he moved to North America in 2019, mainly playing with New Jersey's American Hockey League affiliate.
 He made his NHL debut that year, playing two games for the Devils.
 Internationally Senn has been named to the Swiss national team for several tournaments, but has not played in any games.